 - Some users recommended installing the “AA Wireless Dongle” in your car to fix this issue.

-- Some users reported that choosing the “USB Tethering” mode manually while connecting the device with the car’s head unit can help in fixing this issue.
+- Some users reported that choosing the “USB Tethering” mode manually while connecting the device to the car’s head unit can help in fixing this issue.

 Fixing the Android Auto keeps Disconnecting Issue Completely: